 When reforming the structures of the university, sufficient time should be reserved in order for the university to take care of its obligations, the community has time to adapt to the reforms and the success of the already concluded reforms can be evaluated.
-University should continue to be constructed according to the division of faculties similar to the current 425 situation.
-The division of the university into faculties contributes to 426 427 guaranteeing the autonomy of the disciplines in research and education.
-The well-being of the members of the university community should be taken into 428 429 account, and the members of the community should be consulted in 430 structural reforms.
-In developing the education system, improving the quality of teaching and support services for studies are the most important 431 432 issues for students.
+University should continue to be constructed according to the division of faculties similar to the current situation.
+The division of the university into faculties contributes to guaranteeing the autonomy of the disciplines in research and education.
+The well-being of the members of the university community should be taken into account, and the members of the community should be consulted in structural reforms.
+In developing the education system, improving the quality of teaching and support services for studies are the most important issues for students.

-- When establishing new degree programmes the quality must be ensured in new fields and the expansion of education should not endanger the quality of existing education.
-The rights of all students should be ensured during the reform. - Students admitted to specialising education and joint degrees should be guaranteed with the equivalent rights as ordinary degree students. - Fixed activities and study modules should not be constructed with project funding in the university.
-It is the responsibility of the university administration and faculty councils to ensure that the projects which are made permanent support the university profile and represent its highest quality. - Recruiting processes at the university should emphasise transparency and 444 employer's responsibility.
-Invitation procedure should be approached 445 critically and open vacancies should mainly be announced in open call.
-446 Faculties and units should have the possibility to elect their directors.
-447 Academic directors are required to have skills in HR and strategic 448 449 management.
-University should provide the staff with the possibility to 450 develop these skills.
-The University should purposefully increase the share of 451 regular employments and abolish recurrent temporary employments as well as to promote target-oriented career paths.
-452 - When recruiting teaching staff, the evaluation of teaching skills should always also consult students. - The most important resource in the promotion of student interest consists of student representatives in the administration.
+- In the establishment of new degree programmes, the realisation of quality shall be ensured in new disciplines and the expansion of education shall not endanger the quality of any current education at the university.
+The rights of - 456 all students should be ensured during the reform. - Students admitted to specialising education and joint degrees should be guaranteed with the equivalent rights as ordinary degree students. - Fixed activities and study modules should not be constructed with project funding in the university.
+It is the responsibility of the university administration and faculty councils to ensure that the projects which are made permanent support the university profile and represent its highest - 463 quality.

+- 464 Recruiting processes at the university should emphasise transparency and 465 employer's responsibility.
+Invitation procedure should be approached 466 critically and open vacancies should mainly be announced in open call.
+467 Faculties and units should have the possibility to elect their directors.
+468 Academic directors are required to have skills in HR and strategic management.
+University should provide the staff with the possibility to 469 develop these skills.
+The University should purposefully increase the share of 470 471 regular employments and abolish recurrent temporary employments as well - 472 as to promote target-oriented career paths.

+When recruiting teaching staff, the evaluation of teaching skills should always also consult students.

+The most important resource in the promotion of student interest consists of student representatives in the administration.
 Student representatives should be supported and their work in the university administration should be enabled.
 The actors promoting academic interests in organisations should also be supported.
 Promotion of student interests in the administration is based on subsidiarity principle.
 The role of the student representative coordinators in the faculties is to function as a connector between different actors.